cfelton/rhea/README.md

      A register-file is a programming/configuration interface to a core.

-   * CSR: control and status register.
+   * CSR: control and status registers also known as config and status.
      This term is commonly used for the memory-mapped interface to the cores.

 getting started